Kuadrant/authorino/docs/user-guides.md

 Customize where credentials are supplied in the request by each trusted source of identity.

 - **[HTTP "Basic" Authentication (RFC 7235)](./user-guides/http-basic-authentication.md)**<br/>
-Adjust Authorino API key `Secret`s settings to support HTTP basic auth.
+Turn Authorino API key `Secret`s settings into HTTP basic auth.

 - **[Token normalization](./user-guides/token-normalization.md)**<br/>
 Normalize identity claims from trusted sources and reduce complexity in your policies.